skyscrapers/documentation/coding_guidelines/terragrunt.md

 ### Documentation

-You should use [terraform-docs](https://github.com/segmentio/terraform-docs) to automatically generate a variable table from terraform variables for use in documentation.
+You should use [terraform-docs](https://github.com/segmentio/terraform-docs) to automatically generate a variable table from OpenTofu variables for use in documentation.

 Use the following parameters: